Modern Slavery and Human Trafficking Statement

 The Company encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the Company.

 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The Company’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
 Employees, customers or others who have concerns can use our reporting procedure set out in out Whistleblowing policy.

 The Human Resources department regularly review recruitment practices and those of recruitment partners and agencies to ensure the Company’s engagement of employees and workers is in accordance with statutory requirements and meets the Company’s ethical standards.

 The Company will review this statement on an annual basis.
-This will be undertaken by the Finance Director and Human Resources department and approved by the board of directors.
+This will be undertaken by the Chief Financial Officer and Human Resources department and approved by the board of directors.